This website is owned by N2O Limited. The company is located at 7 Foundation Park, Roxborough

 2 How we collect personal information

-2.1 We will collect and store your personal information when you interact with this website, enter a competition, complete a survey, book an experience, or as a client where you request our products or services.
-We collect personal information in writing, online, by telephone, bye-mail and from taking photographs and videos during campaigns.
+2.1 We will collect and store your personal information when you interact with this website, enter a competition, complete a survey or book an experience.
+We collect personal information in writing, online, by telephone, by e-mail and in person.

 2.2 N2O collects personal information directly from the individual to whom it relates, except where that individual has consented to N2O collecting the personal information from a third party or the law otherwise permits N2O to do so.